davestewart/davestewart-content/content/blog/software/webstorm-shortcuts/index.md

 ---
-description: Learn the essential WebStorm keyboard shortcuts to make you the most productive developer in the office
+description: Essential WebStorm keyboard shortcuts to make you the most productive developer in the office
 date: 2022-02-07
 media:
   thumbnail: webstorm.png